How do I report a suspicious email or file to Microsoft?

 Report suspicious email messages to Microsoft

-When you report an email entity to Microsoft, everything associated with the message is copied to include then in the continual algorithm reviews.
-This copy includes the email content, email headers, any attachments, and related data about email routing.
+When you report a message to Microsoft, everything associated with the message is copied and included in the continual algorithm reviews.
+This copy includes email content, email headers, any attachments, and related data about email routing.

 Microsoft treats your feedback as your organization's permission to analyze all the information to fine tune the message hygiene algorithms.
 Your message is held in secured and audited data centers in the USA.
 The submission is deleted as soon as it's no longer required.
 Microsoft personnel might read your submitted messages and attachments, which is normally not permitted for email in Microsoft 365.
 However, your email is still treated as confidential between you and Microsoft, and your email or attachments isn't shared with any other party as part of the review process.

 For information about reporting messages in Microsoft Teams in Defender for Office 365 Plan 2, see User reported message settings in Microsoft Teams.